-On December 27, 2017, we entered into a settlement agreement with Semina pursuant to which Semina has made a payment of \$2.25 million and was obligated to make a second payment of \$1.5 million by February 28, 2018, to settle net amounts due to us totaling \$7.5 million relating to the 2014 Brazil Tender.
-Semina did not make its second payment of \$1.5 million by February 28, 2018, and we currently expect it to make the payment during the third quarter of fiscal 2018.
+On December 27, 2017, we entered into a settlement agreement with Semina pursuant to which Semina made apayment of \$2.2 million and was obligated to make a second payment of \$1.5 million by February 28, 2018, to settle net amounts due to us totaling \$7.5 million relating to the 2014 Brazil tender.
+Semina did not make its second payment of \$1.5 million by February 28, 2018.
+In July 2018, the Company agreed to accept \$1.3 million as settlement of the \$1.5 million that was owed.
+The \$1.3 million was received by us on July 26, 2018.
 The settlement was not related to our belief in the ultimate collectability of the receivables or in the creditworthiness of Semina.
 We elected to settle these amounts due to the uncertainty regarding the timing of payment by the Brazilian Government and, ultimately to us, on the remaining amounts due.
-The result of the settlement was a net loss of approximately \$3.76 million, which is included in selling, general and administrative expenses in our unaudited condensed consolidated statement of operations for the six months ended March 31, 2018.
+The result of the settlement was a net loss of approximately \$4.0 million, which is presented as a separate line item in the accompanying unaudited condensed consolidated statement of operations for the nine months ended June 30, 2018.

 In connection with the Company's acquisition of intellectual property rights associated with Solifenacin DRG and Tadalafil/ Finasteride combination capsules, the Company was obligated to make upfront payments totaling \$500,000 by March 2018, as well as future installment payments and milestone payments.
-The Company expects to pay the \$500,000 in the third quarter of fiscal 2018.
-In the third quarter of fiscal 2018, the Company changed its U.S. sales strategy for FC2 by principally relying on an independent sales organization, which change will result in severance payments of approximately \$513,000.
-This amount will be substantially paid in the third quarter of fiscal 2018.
+Of the \$500,000, \$250,000 was paid in May 2018 and the Company expects to pay the remaining \$250,000 in the fourth quarter of fiscal 2018.
+The Company has met the initial milestones for these two product candidates, which will result in additional payments totaling \$700,000.
+These amounts owed, which total \$950,000, are included in accounts payable on the accompanying unaudited condensed consolidated balance sheet at June 30, 2018.